Why the Covid-19 Pandemic is a Formidably Complex Crisis

-This is the first in a series of pieces on understanding complexity
+This is the first in an occasional series of pieces on understanding complexity

 Back in 2000, the late English physicist Stephen Hawking called this the “century of complexity.”
 Myriad events since then have proven him right; most recently in spades.
 Not since the one-two punch of the Great Depression and the Second World War pummeled the entire planet have so many lives been universally upended.
 Which is why when researchers at Harvard University asked 600 CEOs across various global industries what kept them up at night, one overarching concern was being able to “comprehend complex, rapidly changing circumstances accurately.”